stated-tech/Grants-Program/applications/root.md

 ### Ecosystem Fit

 The stated.tech team seeks to provide the ecosystem with Root as a new governance framework available to every parachain & implementable throughout any dApp on those parachains - our first implementation will be on [Kabocha](https://kabocha.network) - a Kusama parachain.
+We will then focus on parachain deployment by proposing to integrate our pallet to existing parachains' runtime.

 As DotSama contributors, we've been spending this year watching teams growing and evolving into parachain owners within a federated network.